munchy-bytes/SchemaMapper/README.md

 ## Configuration database

-The configuration database is an SQL compact 4.0 database which contains 4 tables:
+The configuration database is an SQL compact 4.0 database that contains four tables:

 - **DataTypes:** Supported data types for destination columns *(Until now only nvarchar (Text))*
 - **SchemaMapper:** Where each schema mapper row define a schema mapping instance where destination columns must be defined, destination schema and table name, input and output columns mapping.